From the Up for Air series with Breathe Utah

 If you’d like to compete for the full 8 hours, arrive at 10am.
 If you’d like to compete for 4 hours, meet us at 2pm.
 (We encourage you to ride your bike or carpool!)

-« Climb as many routes as possible during your 4-hour or 8-hour session.
+« Climb as many routes as possible during your 8-hour or 4-hour session.
+You’ll be given a scorecard to track your climbs.
 You can boulder or sport climb – two boulder problems count as one sport climb.

-« When you’re done, have a brew and pizza on us, watch the podium ceremony (including the RUFA athletes), and enjoy the raffle.
+« When you’re done climbing at 6pm, have a brew and pizza on us, watch the podium ceremony (including the RUFA athletes), and enjoy the raffle.

 « Be sure to enter your raffle tickets to win prizes!
 Participants get 2 tickets with registration.
 You may buy more for $2 each for a better chance to win.